 This post is one in an occasional series to help guide those looking to hire a facilitator.
-Other posts in this series can be found here.
 If your questions about facilitation are not answered, please don’t hesitate to email me and I will be glad to help!

 On more than one occasion I have been asked, “So how much does it cost to hire a facilitator?”
 Unfortunately this question often comes at the beginning of a conversation with a perspective client and is the start of an awkward dance where neither partner names the dance being offered.
 The potential client is often carrying a number in his or her head and simply wants to negotiate that price or, better yet, a 10% discount on the price.
 Unfortunately, facilitation is not a product that you can buy off the shelf like a computer or desk.
 Facilitation is about process more than product and as the facilitator, if I do not understand the scope of the task or the desired performance outcome it is hard for me to answer a preemptive question of cost.
 As a result, the client dances with a product and the facilitator dances with the process much like one person dancing the tango and the other dancing the waltz.
 So I thought I would outline some organizing questions for thinking about the cost of facilitation.